+def main(): return toga.App('First App', 'org.pybee.helloworld', startup=build)

 if name == 'main':

-app = toga.App('First App', 'org.pybee.helloworld', startup=build)

-app.main_loop()
+main().main_loop()

 '''

 Lets walk through this one line at a time.

 The code starts with imports.
 First, we import toga:

 '''

 import toga

 '''

 Then, we set up a handler - a wrapper around behavior that we want to activate when the button is pressed.
 A handler is just a function.
 The function takes the widget that was activated as the first argument; depending on the type of event that is being handled, other arguments may also be provided.
 In the case of a simple button press, however, there are no extra arguments: